 Pupillage

-OUR PUPILLAGE APPLICATION PROCESS IS CURRENTLY CLOSED
+OUR PUPILLAGE APPLICATION PROCESS IS NOW CLOSED

 Investing in your future

-We are a friendly and approachable team who always make time to support more junior barristers; especially pupils and junior tenants.
+With all St Philips’ practice groups, we only offer a pupillage if tenancy is available at the end of it, and we will do everything we can to support you to get there.
+Despite our size, we are a friendly and approachable team who always make time to support more junior barristers, especially pupils and junior tenants.
 You will find help and advice freely available from members at all levels of seniority, as you find your feet and continuing through tenancy as you develop your own practice.

 Key dates and Application Process